Sigeberht the Good: Power and conversion

 Sigeberht found a powerful northern "friend" (amicus) and ally in King Oswiu of Bernicia (r.
 642–670).
 Bede's statement that Sigeberht regularly visited the Bernician court and the general nature of Oswiu's influence on the course of Sigeberht's career suggest that the balance of power was in Oswiu's favour.
 Oswiu may have intended the alliance to help him offer effective resistance against King Penda of Mercia, as is also suggested by his alliance with Penda's son Peada, king of the Middle Angles.

-Bede's portrayal of the king owes much to his interest in the conversion of the East Anglians.
+Bede's portrayal of the king owes much to his interest in the conversion of the East Saxons.
 A pagan on his accession, Sigeberht was urged by Oswiu to renounce his beliefs and accept Christianity.
 Like Peada, he and his followers were baptised by Bishop Finan at one of Oswiu's estates called Ad Murum (presumably in the region of Hadrian's Wall, possibly Walbottle), 12 miles from the east coast.
 The ceremony may have taken place in 653 or 654, before Penda's attack.

-On Sigeberht's request, Oswiu dispatched missionaries to evangelise the East Anglians.
+On Sigeberht's request, Oswiu dispatched missionaries to evangelise the East Saxons.
 The party was led by Cedd, freshly recalled from his missionary work among the Middle Angles, and three companion priests.
 Their efforts were thought to have been so fruitful that when Cedd visited Finan in Lindisfarne, he was consecrated Bishop of Essex.
 Cedd went on to found communities at Tilaburg (probably East Tilbury) and Ithancester (almost certainly Bradwell-on-Sea).
 These activities brought about an extension of the authority of the church of Lindisfarne into the south, which has been regarded as "redolent of an opportunistic Bernician colonisation of the region".